claytonraymond2004/forescout_connect_ccri/README.md

 It is also recommended to adjust the conditions on the sub-rule to make sure it matches to your manageable Windows endpoints properly.

 ##### ccri_post_win_serialnumber.ps1 Script details
-This script is fairly basic and just grabs the `SerialNumber` attribute from the powershell `Get-WmiObject win32_bios` call.
+This script is fairly basic and just grabs the `SerialNumber` attribute from the powershell `Get-WmiObject win32_bios` call and the drive information from the `Get-WMIObject win32_physicalmedia` call.

 Please feel free to branch this repo and make a merge request to enhance this if there's something better.